grscheller/scheller-linux-archive/grokScala/README.md

 ```
 make sure you launch sbt from the root grokScala directory.

-## 2. Multiple packages in single build: [grok](grok/)
+## 2. Multiple packages in single build: [multiPackage](multiPackage/)
 The above multiple projects (my term) in the hierarchical build compile
 scala packages which are independent of each other in the sense that
 dependencies between them must be configured like other local external
 packages.
-The grok project shows how to compile multiple packages in a way
+The multiPackage project shows how to compile multiple packages
-that allows SBT to "out-of-the-box" handle package dependencies among them.
+in a way that allows SBT to "out-of-the-box" handle package dependencies
+among them.

 ## 3. Scala's "splat" equivalents: [Splat.scala](splat/Splat.scala)
 Languages like Python and Ruby have a syntactic sugar to pass an